-The number of chickenpox and shingles presentations to EDs remained stable over the past three weeks (Figure 15).
+The number of chickenpox presentations to EDs increased in the past week while shingles presentations remained stable (Figure 15).

 Figure 15.
 Number of varicella-zoster presentations to Emergency Departments in WA in the past eight weeks

 Note: Baseline levels for varicella-zoster virus presentations to Emergency Departments in WA were calculated using the mean of weekly EDIS data from week 1, 2018 to week 52, 2022.